Details Regarding Combining Prayers According To The Hanafi Madh’hab

 3)what time do we consider the end for fajr time (18 degree or 15 degree)(if we want to combine fajr and esha)

-4)Is the combining of hanafi method for salah allowed only while travelling or it can be done for any other reasons such as work related etc, as we are apparantly reading the prayer in time only.
+4)Is the combining of hanafi method for salah allowed only while travelling or it can be done for any other reasons such as work related etc, as we are apparently reading the prayer in time only.

 In the name of Allah, the Most Gracious, the Most Merciful